 MBA Scholarship Trends at M7 Schools

-Among our clients, we’ve seen an annual increase of about 10 percent in scholarship awards over the past three years.
-It’s worth noting, however, that Stacy Blackman Consulting has seen full scholarship awards for many years—even before MBA demand trends changed.
+Among our clients, we’ve seen an annual increase of about 10% in scholarship awards over the past several seasons.
+It’s worth noting, however, that SBC has seen full scholarship awards for many years—even before MBA demand trends changed.

 Therefore, applicants shouldn’t make the mistake of thinking the top business schools are using scholarship money to combat lower application numbers.
 Their intention is not to throw money at applicants until they say yes.